bozsahin/thebench/README.md

 Just use your favourite plain text editor and enter a grammar.
 Then follow help (? command) of thebench to process it.

-I suggest you develop grammars NOT in <code>thebench</code> folder.
+I suggest you develop grammars NOT in <code>thebench</code> folder to avoid override in upgrades.

 TO UPGRADE: